-Tags: GameDev, 3D, cross-platform, C++, Android, Windows, OpenGL ES 3.2.
-This blog has evolved into a practical, step-by-step guide on writing a cross-platform 3D app (game) from scratch.
+Tags: GameDev, 3D Engine, Cross-Platform, C++, OpenGL ES 3.2, Low-Level Programming, Software Foundation This blog has evolved into a practical, step-by-step guide on writing a cross-platform 3D app (game) from scratch.
 Writing own game is my old dream.
 Now, I finally know how to do it right.
-Have a few ideas in mind what it could be, haven’t […]
+Have a few ideas in mind what it […]

 Why In the beginning was the Word?

 The Architecture Logic of Biblical Creation: programmer’s POV Tags: System Design, Linguistics, Philosophy, Ancient History, C++, OOP In short: What if Biblical Creation wasn’t about “making” stuff ?
 Disclaimer: This is NOT a religious discussion.
 I’m not trying to question the Bible.
-I’m trying to question my personal perception of it.
-This is my attempt […]
+I’m trying to question my own perception of it through a “reverse engineering” […]

 Chapter 14.
 Publishing to Android Play Store

-An important step that is missing from all instructions: Before everything else: let’s make sure, that app is releasable.
+Tags: Android Play Store, Google Play Console, D-U-N-S Number, Android Studio, AAB, App Signing, Release Build, Game Publishing, Cross-Platform, C++ An important step that is missing from all instructions: Before everything else: let’s make sure, that app is releasable.
 At first I didn’t do it myself, which I later regret more than once.
-Step 0.
-Release build.
-If you have working release build already, then just skip this step.
-Otherwise I assume, that everything you’ve […]
+Step 0. […]

 Why not Unity or Unreal?

-Some people ask why I choose not to use Unity or Unreal, considering them obvious, almost the only possible choice.
-Will try to explain in details: From the beginning I was looking for what could differ me from what is usually seen on the market (including Unity and Unreal projects).
-There was a list of […]
+Tags: Game Engines, Custom 3D Engine, Software Architecture, Unity and Unreal, Independent Development, Low-level Programming Some people ask why I choose not to use Unity or Unreal, considering them obvious, almost the only possible choice.
+Will try to explain in details: From the beginning I was looking for what could differ me from what is […]

 Chapter 13.
 Publishing to Windows Store

-Finally, our project has reached a point where it can be shown as a standalone demo, in Microsoft Store for example.
+Tags: Windows Store, Microsoft Partner Center, MSIX, MSIX Packaging Tool, App Certification, Visual Studio, Windows Development, App Deployment, Game Publishing, C++ Finally, our project has reached a point where it can be shown as a standalone demo, in Microsoft Store for example.
 I didn’t expect it to be easy, and it sure wasn’t.
-I can’t say that Microsoft’s instructions I have used were “wrong” or “inaccurate”, but sometimes they were SO complicated, not sequential and confusing […]
+I can’t […]

 Chapter 12.
 Sound and smoke